 Known in Ireland for its horse racing, this glacial plain also has some of the most fertile soils in all of Ireland.

 Ireland’s largest bog, this vast area of peatland is located in the province of Leinster.
 Once a largescale producer of peat, it has in recent years been recognised as an area of conservation.

 The Midlands are home to some wide open tracts of greenery as far as the eye can see.

 Finally, some unique and starkly beautiful landscapes of Ireland

 This incredibly unique landscape appears almost other-worldly.
 Legend says that Finn McCool was responsible for these basalt rock formations and geologists state they were born from volcanic activity.
 Whatever you may believe, this place is is truly unique.

 The Drumlins of Ireland

-These unusual, yet wonderfully green rolling hillls are part of a ‘basket of eggs’ type typography, which forms a belt starting in Clew Bay in Mayo and following a north-eastery trend towards the county of Cavan.
+These unusual, yet wonderfully green rolling hills are part of a ‘basket of eggs’ type typography, which forms a belt starting in Clew Bay in Mayo and following a north-easterly trend towards the county of Cavan.
 Clew Bay’s islands were cut off from the mainland during the end of the last ice age, approximately 10,000 years ago.

 This almost lunar landscape in the county of Clare, quite close to the Cliffs of Moher is certainly one of the more unusual landscapes of Ireland, but an incredibly important eco-system and national park.